 The risk factors and side effects associated with estrogen use include:

-- Blood clots: Estrogen increases your risk of blood clots, which can cause stroke, heart attack, and even death.
+- Blood clots.
+Estrogen increases your risk of blood clots, which can cause a stroke, a heart attack, and even death.

-- Cancer: Estrogen may increase your risk of certain cancers, specifically breast cancer.
-Talk with your doctor about your personal health history, your family history, and your risk of breast cancer.
+- Cancer.
+Estrogen may increase your risk of certain cancers, specifically breast cancer.
+Talk with a doctor about your personal health history, your family history, and your risk of breast cancer.

-- Birth defects: If you’re using estrogen or hormone therapy and become pregnant, your pregnancy may end prematurely.
-If you’re able to carry a pregnancy to full term, birth defects are common for babies born to women using estrogen.
+- Birth irregularities.
+If you’re using estrogen or hormone therapy and become pregnant, your pregnancy may end prematurely.
+If you’re able to carry a pregnancy to full term, birth irregularities are common for babies born to people using estrogen.

-- Dense breast tissue: Women who take estrogen may develop dense breast tissue.
-Dense tissue makes reading mammograms harder, so detecting breast cancer in its early stages may be difficult.
+- Dense breast tissue.
+People who take estrogen may develop dense breast tissue.
+Dense tissue makes reading mammograms harder, so identifying breast cancer in its early stages may be difficult.

-What’s been approved by the U.S. Food and Drug Administration?
+What’s been approved by the Food and Drug Administration (FDA)?

-The U.S. Food and Drug Administration (FDA) approves all estrogen therapy medications.
-Some hormones are sold as “bio-identical hormones” and are not FDA-approved.
-They are available without a prescription, and they are not held to the same safety standards as prescription medications.
+They’re available without a prescription, and they’re not held to the same safety standards as prescription medications.
 Despite marketing claims, these hormones are also not more natural than the FDA-approved treatments.

 While you can’t prevent your body’s natural hormone fluctuations, you can help ease the symptoms of estrogen loss.
 You can also take measures to prevent some of the complications of estrogen loss.

-- Eat a balanced diet.
+- Eating a balanced diet.
 Foods rich in calcium and vitamin D can boost bone health and help prevent osteoporosis.

-- Consider a calcium supplement.
+- Considering a calcium supplement.
 Estrogen and calcium need each other to help build bone strength.
 Eat plenty of calcium-rich foods to give your body natural building blocks for your bones.

-- Lift weights.
-Strength training is a highly effective way to build bone strength and reduce your risk of osteoporosis.
+- Lifting weights.
+Strength training is a highly effective way to build bone strength and lower your risk of osteoporosis.
 If you’ve never done strength training, work with a certified physical trainer to create a routine.